2010–11 Syrian Premier League

-The 2010–11 Syrian Premier League season is the 40th since its establishment.
+The 2010–11 Syrian Premier League football season is the 40th since its establishment.
 Al-Jaish are the defending champions, having won their 11th Syrian League title in the previous season for the first time since 2003.
 The campaign began on 29 October 2010 and will end in May 2011.
 A total of 14 teams contest the league, 12 of which already contested in the 2009–10 season and two of which were promoted from the League 2nd Division.

 The season was suspended due to the ongoing events of 2011 in Syria.

 Teams

 Jableh, and Afrin were relegated to the League 2nd Division after finishing the 2009–10 season in the bottom two places.
 Afrin made their immediate return to the second level after just one year in the Syrian top flight, while Jableh ended more than a thirteen-year tenure in Syrian League Where he achieved, including the league title once and runner-up time.

 The relegated teams were replaced by 2009–10 2nd Division champion North Group Al-Futowa from Deir ez-Zor and The champion of the southern group Hutteen from Latakia.
 Hutteen and Al-Futowa returned to the highest Syrian football league for the after one year just in the 2nd Division.